Nadeen Ashraf: Assault Police Egypt

 The "Assault Police" Instagram account was initially set up by Ashraf to provide a platform for women who had experienced sexual assault and rape to anonymously make their experiences public.
 The account played a prominent role in uncovering the case of the harasser and alleged rapist, Ahmed Bassam Zaki, who was sentenced to three years in prison for online sexual harassment charges in December 2020.
 Another case that came to light through the account was the alleged gang rape of a woman in a hotel in 2014 by a group of men from powerful families who, it was claimed, filmed themselves and circulated the video online.
 The "Assault Police" account's content expanded from whistle-blowing to express general concerns about sexual violence, as well as to educate and provide resources to women.

-The account sparked a much-needed conversation around victim-blaming and religion.
-The "Assault Police" account encouraged others to share their experiences, a movement the media called Egypt’s #MeToo.
+The "Assault Police" account encouraged others to share their experiences, a movement the media called Egypt's #MeToo.
 It has also spurred other movements and encouraged other women to speak out against sexual harassment, such as students at the Higher Film Institute of Egypt.

-Responding to the growing public debate over women’s safety, parliament passed a law in August giving women the automatic right to anonymity when reporting sex crimes in the conservative nation in a bid to encourage more to report sexual assaults.
+Responding to the growing public debate over women's safety, parliament passed a law in August giving women the automatic right to anonymity when reporting sex crimes in the conservative nation in a bid to encourage more to report sexual assaults.
 The high profile case caused public figures and organisations in Egypt to speak out against rape and sexual violence.
 Al-Azhar Mosque published a statement encouraging women to report incidents, saying that silence posed a threat to society and led to more violations.

 Assault Police account temporarily went offline on the 29th of July for 10 days as its administrator had received a number of serious death threats.
-The threats came after Assault Police’s posts about various alleged gang rapes, including the alleged gang rape at the Fairmont hotel in 2014.
+The threats came after Assault Police's posts about various alleged gang rapes, including the alleged gang rape at the Fairmont hotel in 2014.

-At the end of 2020, Ashraf was planning to evolve the Instagram account to a full-time organization that can support survivors in a variety of ways: from helping them contact professionals to offering them legal assistance and therapy.. but the account has been off since 2021.
+At the end of 2020, Ashraf was planning to evolve the Instagram account to a full-time organization that can support survivors in a variety of ways: from helping them contact professionals to offering them legal assistance and therapy, but the account has been off since 2021.